beckblakestrom/beckblakestrom/README.md

 ### Wassup, I'm Blake!
 I am 23 years old and I LOVE WEB DEVELOPMENT!

 ## I have been independtly developing simple websites for friends, family and myself for the past few years.
-## I started out using WordPress back in highschool, then dabbled in Squarespace and Shopify for a time and now I have graduated to coding all my projects and websites from scratch.
+## I started out using WordPress in highschool, then dabbled in Squarespace and Shopify for a time and now I code all my projects and websites from scratch.

 - 🔭 I've lauched a handful of bespoke static websites
 - 🌱 I’m currently learning JS and the MERN stack